 Place the breadcrumbs, seasoning, onion powder, garlic powder, paprika, salt, and Parmesan cheese in a food processor and pulse until well mixed.
-Add the sundried tomatoes and olive oil and pulse until the consistency of a coarse meal.
+Add the sun-dried tomatoes and olive oil and pulse until the consistency of a coarse meal.

-4 Place the baking pan with the fillets in the oven and bake for 15 minutes, until the fish is just cooked through, and the fillets easily flake with a fork.
+Place the baking pan with the tilapia fillets in the oven and bake at 350°F for 15 minutes, until the tilapia is just cooked through, and the fillets easily flake with a fork.
 (If serving with berry sauce, you can make the sauce while the fish cooks.)
 Remove from oven and let sit for a minute or two before serving.

 Serve with slices of lemon with which to drizzle over the fish, and/or the optional berry sauce.